ttben/explanations-hackathon-2020-concordia/README.md

 The goal is to wrap your contribution into a Docker image in order to quickly and easily run your work, without having to set-up the environment.
-Imagine if you want to try contributions from someone and need to install 6789098765 modules/binaries/packages, modify your `path` etc. Nope.
-Nope.
-Nope.
+Imagine if you want to try contributions from someone and need to install 67,890,987,650 modules/binaries/packages, modify your `path` etc. And we have many contributions.

+Nope. _Nope_. **Nope**.

 The idea is to wrap everything in a dockerfile and have two scripts: one that builds the docker image from your dockerfile, the other that speciies what needs to be run when one runs your docker image.

 # Summary